How to keep your dog warm this winter

 Spend more time indoors

-While dogs will still need to be exercised and taken for walks when it’s cold, these should be shorter and more frequently if possible.
-This way you can avoid exposing your pooch to too much cold, allowing the two of you to get home and back to the warmth as quickly as possible.
+While dogs still need to be exercised and taken for walks when it’s cold, walks should be shorter and more frequent.
+This way, you can avoid exposing your pooch to too much cold, allowing the two of you to get home and back to the warmth as quickly as possible.

 Wrap up for walks

-A thermal or fleece-lined jacket can help provide your dog with an extra layer.
+A thermal or fleece-lined jacket can help provide your dog with an extra layer of warmth, if needed.
 Coats with reflective details can also help you keep track of your pooch as the darker days draw in.

 Keep them dry

-Things take a little longer to dry when it's cold and the same applies to your dog's coat.
-If they need a bath or have been running around in puddles while out on walks, make sure you help them dry with a towel.
+Things take a little longer to dry when it's cold, and the same applies to your dog's coat.
+If they’ve been running through puddles or caught in the rain while out on walks, dry your dog thoroughly with a towel when returning home or to the car.

 Playing games

-To keep your dog warm and entertained, you could play fetch, tug-of-war, hide and seek or even incorporate your stairs into some runs.
+To keep your dog warm and entertained, you could play fetch, tug-of-war, hide and seek, or even incorporate the stairs into a DIY, dog-friendly, indoor obstacle course!

 Bedding

-A soft bed and plenty of blankets can provide your pooch with plenty of warmth during the winter.
-However, if your dog sleeps in a particularly cold part of the house, why not consider buying a draught excluder to stop any warm air from central heating escaping from their area?
+A soft bed containing plenty of blankets can provide your pooch with warmth while they snooze during the winter.
+However, if your dog sleeps in a particularly cold part of the house, why not consider buying a draught excluder to stop any warm air from escaping?

 Warm their food

-Adding some warm water or stock to your dog’s food to help keep them warm.
-Always make sure that it’s not too hot for your pooch and don’t be tempted to microwave your pet’s meal as it can cause more harm than good.
+Adding some warm water, pet-safe gravy, or stock to your dog’s food may help them to feel a little warmer.
+Always make sure food isn’t too hot for your pooch, and don’t be tempted to microwave your pet’s meal as it can cause more harm than good.

-Remember: Avoid any stock that contains any ingredients like onion or garlic as these are toxic for your dog.
+Remember: Avoid any stock that contains ingredients like onion or garlic, as these are toxic for your dog.

 How to keep your dog warm at night

-To keep your dog warm at night, it’s best to elevate their bed if possible as the cold ground can make it much harder to keep warm.
-You could consider getting a self-warming pet mat, which is designed to retain your dog's body heat so they keep themselves warm, or one with a removable microwaveable heating pad.
+To keep your dog warm at night, it’s best to elevate their bed, if possible, because the cold ground can make it much harder for them to stay warm.
+You could also consider getting a self-warming pet mat designed to retain your dog's body heat so they keep themselves warm, or one with a removable microwaveable heating pad.

-If you’re feeling the colder weather too, why not let your dog sleep with you, or in a crate in your room so that you’re able to stay warm together?
+If you’re feeling the colder weather, why not let your dog sleep in bed with you (or in a crate in your room), so you can stay warm together?

 Other important winter safety tips for your dog

-Try and start your walks nice and slow to give your dog’s muscles a chance to warm up.
+Try to start your walks nice and slowly, to give your dog’s muscles a chance to warm up.
 On particularly chilly days, consider exercising your pup indoors.

-Snow and ice can hurt their paws, potentially chapping, cracking or even wounding their pads and causing a lot of discomfort.
+Snow and ice can hurt your dog’s paws, potentially chapping, cracking, or even wounding their pads and causing a lot of discomfort.
 Canine boots can protect their paws if you live in colder areas with regular snowfall.

-Beware of open fires both inside and outside your home.
-You should never leave your dog unattended around a fire and always ensure you use a safety screen to keep your pet as far away as possible, even when you are around.
+Beware of open fires, both inside and outside your home.
+You should never leave your dog unattended around a fire, and always use a fire safety screen to keep your pet as far away as possible – even when you’re around.

-Keep using tick and flea treatment to help keep them safe from the pesky parasites as they can survive in colder temperatures!
+Continue using tick and flea treatment, to help keep your dog safe from pesky parasites that can survive in colder temperatures!

 Looking for more dog advice?